Ircama/osm-carto-tutorials/pages/10_osm-rendering-process.md

 {: .drawing}
 .

+*OSM data extract* is a `.osm` file in XML format ([JOSM file format](http://wiki.openstreetmap.org/wiki/JOSM_file_format)) created with [JOSM](https://josm.openstreetmap.de/) or [downloaded from OSM]((http://wiki.openstreetmap.org/wiki/Downloading_data)); alternatively it can be a `.pbf` file in compressed binary format ([Protocolbuffer Binary Format](http://wiki.openstreetmap.org/wiki/PBF_Format)), downloaded from sites like [Geofabrik](http://download.geofabrik.de/).

-*openstreetmap-carto.lua* is a [Lua](https://www.lua.org/) script used by *osm2pgsql* for data transformation or aggregation.
+*openstreetmap-carto.lua* is a [Lua](https://www.lua.org/) script used by *osm2pgsql* for data transformation and aggregation.
 While some standard data management is hardcoded in *osm2pgsql*, most of the transformations are scripted in *openstreetmap-carto.lua*.

 *openstreetmap-carto.style* is a text configuration file of *osm2pgsql*.
-It describes all the columns which are available in the PostGIS db tables, to be used by the openstreetmap-carto rendering process.
-Specifically, any db field used in *project.yaml* shall be also mentioned in *openstreetmap-carto.style*.
+It describes all the columns which are available in the PostGIS DB tables, to be used by the openstreetmap-carto rendering process.
+Specifically, any DB field used in *project.yaml* shall match a description in *openstreetmap-carto.style*.

-Notice that whenever *openstreetmap-carto.lua* or *openstreetmap-carto.style* need to be changed (e.g., to address some requirement of newly introduced db columns within openstreetmap-carto), a full database re-import process has to be accomplished (very unfrequent operation currently).
+Notice that whenever *openstreetmap-carto.lua* or *openstreetmap-carto.style* need to be changed (e.g., to address some requirement of newly introduced DB columns within openstreetmap-carto), a full database re-import process has to be accomplished (very unfrequent operation currently).

-Part of the transformations hardcoded in osm2pgsql might be rather invasive, like the one mentioned [here](https://github.com/gravitystorm/openstreetmap-carto/issues/2297) where tags from inner members are dropped if the outer has the "same" tags.
+Transformations hardcoded in osm2pgsql might be rather invasive, like the one mentioned [here](https://github.com/gravitystorm/openstreetmap-carto/issues/2297) where tags from inner members are dropped if the outer has the "same" tags.

 ## Obtaining an indexed image of the shapefiles

-Part of the features in OSM needs a specific preprocessing because of their complexity or even to try fixing sparse issues which are currently present in the available data, like unclosed polygons for complex and relevant features or imprecisions of coastlines; also, assembling different parts into a usable whole is needed to simplify rendering.
-So, features like land polygons, antarctica icesheet outlines, world boundaries, country boundaries and offshore land lines are periodically processed offline and converted into shapefiles which need to be separately rendered instead of managing related data directly into PostgreSQL.
+Some features in OSM need a specific preprocessing because of their complexity or even to try fixing sparse issues which are currently present in the available data, like unclosed polygons for complex and relevant features or imprecisions of coastlines; also, assembling different parts into a usable whole is needed to simplify rendering.
+So, features like land polygons, antarctica icesheet outlines, world boundaries, country boundaries and offshore land lines are periodically processed offline and converted into shapefiles, which need to be separately rendered instead of managing related data directly into PostgreSQL.

 For this, all periodically preprocessed shapefiles data derived from OSM shall be downloaded into a specific folder to be locally accessed by the rendering engine and also indexed for impoved search performance.